abbyonstott/StormScript/CONTRIBUTING.md

 ### What you should not do

 * Insult others' work
-* Introduce new files unless absolutely necessary
+* Introduce new files unless absolutely necessary or if it is a library